nataliemichelsen/Progressive-Budget/README.md

 ## 🔒 **Installation**

-Please do not clone this repo.
+Run npm i and npm i seed in your terminal.

+Feel free to clone this repo at your leisure.

 ## 📂 **Tests**